IRS Form 945 Instructions

 • City, state, and zip code

-If your address has changed since you previously filed Form 945, please check the applicable box to the right.
+If you changed your address since you last filed IRS Form 945, please check the applicable box to the right.

 Line A